magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 > NOTE 2: The `-t` default value is now `#{"test/cljc" "test/clj"
 > "test/cljs"}`.
-This is because even if none of those directories
+In boot versions previous of 2.7.1 even if none of these directories
 > exist or contains any testing namespace, the internal `merge-env!`
-> function will not complain.
+> function will not complain, but from 2.7.1 they must exist, or an exception java.nio.file.NoSuchFileException will be thrown

 Note how we used the [DSL][3] to define the same `-t` option as for the
 `add-source-paths` task.
 The only difference for the `tdd` task is the